 - Progress: An RFP for electronic records has been developed.
 CBCCF's client information system, Argos is migrated to our domain.
 Data governance plan is being developed.
-Technology growth planning commenced.
-Primary focus has been planning of Oracle. - Next Steps: Implementation of growth plan and data governance plan based on Interlocks.
+Technology growth planning commenced. - Next Steps: Implementation of growth plan and data governance plan based on Interlocks.